-The six-episode series features Middle Eastern talent and is executively produced by Elan and Rajeev Dassani (SEAM).
+The five-episode series features Middle Eastern talent and is executively produced by Elan and Rajeev Dassani (SEAM).
 It's directed by Lebanese filmmaker Mir-Jean Bou Chaaya, who's well known for his 2015 hit feature Very Big Shot.

 At the time of the series' announcement, Bou Chaaya expressed his excitement at heading the project, saying: